 Age Restriction/Criminal Background Check and Testing

-All coaches, assistant coachesand athletic program volunteers shall be at least twenty-one (21) years of age and must undergo a criminal history background check(s) as required by Board policy and by KRS 160.380 and KRS 161.185.
+All coaches, assistant coaches, non-faculty coaches, non-faculty assistant coaches, and athletic program volunteers shall be at least twenty-one (21) years of age and must undergo a criminal history background check(s) as required by Board policy and by KRS 160.380 and KRS 161.185.
 03.11/03.21/03.6/09.31

-As employees, newly hired coaches and assistant coaches must have both a state and a federal criminal history background check and a letter from the Cabinet for Health and Family Services documenting the individual does not have a substantiated finding of child abuse or neglect .
+As employees, newly hired coaches, non-faculty coaches, non-faculty assistant coaches ,and assistant coaches must have both a state and a federal criminal history background check and a letter (CA/N check) from the Cabinet for Health and Family Services documenting the individual does not have a substantiated finding of child abuse or neglect in records maintained by the Cabinet.
 03.11/03.21

 The District shall conduct, at District expense, a Kentucky State Police criminal records check on all athletic program volunteers who have contact with students on a regularly scheduled and/or continuing basis, or who have supervisory responsibility for children at a school site or on school-sponsored trips.
-The Superintendent may also require such a volunteer to provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
+The Superintendent may also require such a volunteer to provide a clear CA/N check .

-Pursuant to KRS 160.380, the Superintendent/designee also may require any other athletic program volunteers to submit to a state and national criminal history background check and to submit the letter from the Cabinet.
+Pursuant to KRS 160.380, the Superintendent/designee also may require any other athletic program volunteers to submit to a state and national criminal history background check and have a clear CA/N check.
 With prior approval of the Superintendent/designee, the background checks will be conducted at District expense.
 Otherwise, except as stated previously, the volunteer must pay for the background checks.

 No athletic program volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Superintendent/designee, and the volunteer has undergone the required records check.
 03.6

-Link to DPP-156 Central Registry check and more information on the required Cabinet letter:
+Link to DPP-156 Central Registry check and more information on the required CA/N check :

 http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx